 5. Teach your Child” Coping Skills” to manage “Big Feelings.”

 Children often refuse to do what parents ask, in situations with “big feelings”.
 For example, asking their children to breathe slowly.
 I’ve always found that if you are playful, your child will be less likely to resist you!
 So instead of asking them to live, you can:

 - Practice breathing by pretending to blow out candles.

 - Let’s be the ocean waves breathing in and out.

-- Buy a party popper to help them to “blow out”.
+- Buy a party popper to help them “blow out”.

-This is a Poster to help your child I made some time ago, you can download below.
+I made this poster to help your child some time ago, and you can download it below.

-When children are going to be away from their home, it’s a good idea to send them off with one or more items.
-Things that remind them of the home.
-It might be something of yours, a toy, a little precious stone they can rub ( I call it a worry stone) As a result, using transitional objects helps to decrease the anxiety.
+When children are away from their homes, sending them off with one or more items is a good idea.
+It could be an object that reminds them of home.
+It might be something of yours, a toy, or a tiny precious stone they can rub (I call it a worry stone).
+As a result, using transitional objects helps decrease anxiety.

 7. Empower them to use Positive Thinking Skills!

 When we suffer from anxiety, catastrophic or upsetting thoughts develop.
-Furthermore, it might mean your child may worry about something happening to you or to themselves at a holiday club.
-These thoughts escalate anxiety, so it’s good to for you and them to identify what they may be.
-For that reason, enable the development of ” positive counterbalancing thoughts” such as:
+Furthermore, it might mean your child may worry about something happening to you or themselves at a holiday club.
+These thoughts escalate anxiety, so it’s good for you and them to identify what they may be.
+For that reason, enable the development of “positive counterbalancing thoughts” such as: